 Advanced Topics in General Dentistry 1 – Sedation & Pharmacology

-This lecture course reviews the drugs commonly taken by patients who present for dental care.
+This lecture course reviews the drugs commonly taken by patients, legal and illegal, who present for dental care.
 Pharmacologic details will be presented in summary form along with the medical problems that can arise from the use of these drugs.
 The basic biomedical principles of conscious sedation will be presented with drugs used and the basic pharmacology of each drug.
 Monitoring of sedated patients and related medico-legal issues will be discussed in detail.

 The student who successfully completes this course will be able to: